danielvarela/RosettaEvolution/README.md

 # Evolutionary Computation methods applied to protein structure prediction and protein folding modeling with the Rosetta Software Suite

-My research focuses on the protein structure prediction problem and on computational modeling of the protein folding process.
-In the formerm, the goal is to obtain the three-dimensional structure of the protein only with the amino acid sequence information (ab initio prediction) by using evolutionary computation methods.
+My research focuses on the protein structure prediction problem and on the computational modeling of the protein folding process.
+In the former, the goal is to obtain the three-dimensional structure of the protein only with the amino acid sequence information (ab initio prediction) by using evolutionary computation methods.
 Since the structure defines the function of a protein, this would allow a computational drug design.
 More information about the protein structure prediction problem can be found at Wikipedia.
 More information about my research can be found at my publications or, in case of more detailed information, please, feel free to contact me.

-This project is a C++ implementation using the Rosetta Software Suite tool.
-A simplified version is implemented in python implementation the same methods but with a simple 2D lattice and known python libraries.
-[2D_protein_AI](https://github.com/danielvarela/2D_protein_AI).
+ This project is a C++ implementation using the Rosetta Software suite tool.

 ### Dependencies

 * icc 2018.5.274 ( Intel Compiler)